Ioannis Kapodistrias: Slovenia

 In the area of bilateral relations between Greece and Slovenia the Greek minister for Development Dimitris Sioufas met on 24 April 2007 with his counterpart Andrej Vizjak, Economy minister of Slovenia, and among other things he mentioned: "Greece has a special sentimental reason for these relations with Slovenia, because the family of Ioannis Kapodistrias, the first Governor of Greece, hails from Koper of Slovenia.
 And this is especially important for us."

-On 24 February 2007, the cities of Aegina, Nafplion, Corfu, Koper-Capodistria, and Famagusta created the Ioannis Kapodistrias Network, a network of municipalities which are associated with the late governor.
-The network aims to promote the life and vision of Ioannis Kapodistrias across borders.
-The presidency of the network is currently held by the Greek municipality of Nafplion.
+Switzerland

 On 21 September 2009, the city of Lausanne in Switzerland inaugurated a bronze statue of Kapodistrias in Ouchy.
 The ceremony was attended by the Foreign Ministers of the Russian Federation, Sergei Lavrov and of Switzerland, Micheline Calmy-Rey.
 In addition, the allée Ioannis-Capodistrias in Ouchy at Lausanne was named after him.

-Geneva and Vaud in Switzerland awarded Kapodístrias honorary citizenship.
+The cantons of Geneva and Vaud in Switzerland awarded Kapodístrias honorary citizenship.

-The quai Capo d’Istria in Geneva, Switzerland is named after Kapodistrias.
+In the City of Geneva, the quai Capo d'Istria is named after Kapodistrias.
+The city also features a bust of Kapodistrias in Parc des Bastions, positioned alongside the monument to Jean-Gabriel Eynard.
+Additionally, a commemorative plaque marks his former residence in the city.

+Russia

 On 19 June 2015 Prime Minister of Greece Alexis Tsipras, in the first of that day's activities, addressed Russians of Greek descent at a statue of Ioannis Kapodistrias in St. Petersburg.

-Society – Political Party of the Successors of Kapodistrias is a present-day political party in Greece.
+International network

+On 24 February 2007, the cities of Aegina, Nafplion, Corfu, Koper-Capodistria, and Famagusta (one of the notable families of Famagusta was the Gonemis family, from whom Ioannis Capodistrias mother, Adamantine Gonemis, was descended) created the Ioannis Kapodistrias Network, a network of municipalities which are associated with the late governor.
+The network aims to promote the life and vision of Ioannis Kapodistrias across borders.
+The presidency of the network is currently held by the Greek municipality of Nafplion.